AnnexCloudSAP/SAP-Cloud-Commerce-2005/README.md

 Follow [this guideline](https://help.sap.com/viewer/1be46286b36a4aa48205be5a96240672/v2011/en-US/1ee068bcce7845b8ab4ed9cdd54577fb.html) to prepare the repository for the deployment onto SAP Commerce Cloud.
 Include the Connector extensions in the folder `core-customize`.

 # Release Notes
-- Connector for SAP Commerce Cloud version 2005, B2C Accelerator.This repository is open source and available under the MIT license for using in kingdom of Saudi Arabia
+- Connector for SAP Commerce Cloud version 2005, B2C Accelerator.
 - Support for SAP Commerce Fulfilment process incl.
 Annexcloud.com APIs for authorisation, capture, refund and void.
 - 3DS 2.0 (PSD2).
 In case of a non-frictionless interaction, where the user is required to enter additional information related to the Strong Customer Authentication (SCA).
 This is a hosted solution page provided by Annexcloud.com.
 - SAP Commerce Backoffice.
-The connector provides specific customisations for the backoffice to ease the administration, configuration and management of all the operations related to the integration with the Checkout.com payment solution.
+The connector provides specific customisations for the backoffice to ease the administration, configuration and management of all the operations related to the integration with the Annexcloud.com loyalty solution.

 # Support
 Contact your Annexcloud.com team if you have any question, technical problem or feature request for the SAP Commerce Cloud Connector.